afterax

 • Which student loan plan am I on?

 Plan 1 if you started before September 2012 (England, Wales, NI).
-Plan 2 if you started 2012–2022 in England or Wales.
+Plan 2 if you started from 2012 to 2022 in England or Wales.
 Plan 4 if you took a Scottish loan since 2007.
 Plan 5 if you started a new English course from August 2023.
 Postgraduate is separate and runs alongside any of the above.

 • When does my student loan get written off?